netdip/3-tier-cfn/README.md

 ## Prerequisite

 1. You must have AWSCli installed and configured in your system.
-See [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
+See [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
-2. You should have the permission to create resources like
+2. You should have the permission to create resources like.
    * IAM Policy
    * IAM Role
    * S3 Bucket